NuGet/docs.microsoft.com-nuget/docs/reference/migrate-packages-config-to-package-reference.md

 NuGet 4.x.x. that ships with Visual Studio 2017 Version 15.7 Preview 3 adds support for migrating a project from [packages.config](./packages-config.md) to [package references (PackageReference) in project files](../consume-packages/Package-References-in-Project-Files.md).

-## Who should migrate?
+## Why migrate?

-* Visual Studio 2017 - The PackageReference feature is only supported in Visual Studio 2017.
-Projects that use PackageReference cannot be opened with Visual Studio 2015 or older versions.

-* C++ and ASP.NET projects - The option to migrate is currently not available for C++ and ASP.NET project types.

-* Known package compatibility issues - Some packages may not be fully incompatible with PackageReference based projects.
-The [package compatibility issues](#package-compatibility-issues) section talks about this in more detail.

-* Leverage the advantages of PackageReference
 * **Manage all project dependencies in one place** - Just like project to project references or assembly references, NuGet package references, using the `PackageReference` node, can be managed directly within project files (as opposed to a separate `packages.config` file).
   * **Uncluttered view of top-level dependencies** - Unlike packages.config, PackageReference only lists the NuGet packages you care about i.e. the packages you explicitly installed to the project.
 It does not clutter the list of installed packages (NuGet package manager UI) or the list of references (project file) with the dependencies of the NuGet package itself.
   * **Performance improvements** - Solution-local packages folders are no longer used.
 Packages are resolved against the user’s cache at `%userdata%\.nuget`, rather than a solution specific packages folder.
 This makes PackageReference perform faster and consume less disk space by using a shared folder of packages on your workstation.
   * **Fine control over dependencies and content flow** - Using the existing features of MSBuild allows you to [conditionally reference a NuGet package](../consume-packages/Package-References-in-Project-Files.md#adding-a-packagereference-condition) and choose package references per target framework, configuration, platform, or other pivots.

+We are working on further improving PackageReference.
+[Take a look at this GitHub issue for more details](TBD).

+> [!Note]
+> * NuGet PackageReference support was added with Visual Studio 2017 and projects that use PackageReference are incomatible with Visual Studio 2015 and older.
+> * The option to migrate is currently not available for C++ and ASP.NET project types.
+> * Some packages may not be fully compatible with PackageReference based projects.
+The [package compatibility issues](#package-compatibility-issues) section talks about this in more detail.

-## Steps to migrate
+## How to migrate?

 > [!Note]
 > Visual Studio creates a backup of the project when the migration is initiated which allows you to [roll back to packages.config](#steps-to-rollback-to-packagesconfig).